Quick How-To for command-line Helpers

 waitkey ( Wait for a Key or until specified time elapses )

-bash read -n 1
+- like bash read -n 1

 - wait for a key on stdin